-TABLE 11.32.210 RANCH MARKETING Use Permitted Administrative Use Permit (AP) Minor Conditional Use Permit (MUP) Major Conditional Use Permit (CUP) Picnic areas for day use Principally permitted: trash receptacles shall be provided in proximity to all picnic areas.
-Farm Store or Bake shop (no seating-onsite food consumption or commercial kitchen facility) 1 1,000 sq ft 1,001 to 2,500 sq ft 2,501 to 7,000 sq ft Over 7,001 sq ft Handicrafts and agricultural promotional items In conjunction with a farm store or bake shop not to exceed 30% of store area not to exceed a maximum of 500 sq ft In conjunction with a farm store or bake shop, percent of store area as determined by Use Permit.
+TABLE 11.32.220 RANCH MARKETING Use Permitted Administrative Use Permit (AP) Minor Conditional Use Permit (MUP) Major Conditional Use Permit (CUP) Picnic areas for day use Principally permitted: trash receptacles shall be provided in proximity to all picnic areas.
+Farm Store or Bake shop (no seating, onsite food consumption or commercial kitchen facility) 1 1,000 sq ft 1,001 to 2,500 sq ft 2,501 to 7,000 sq ft Over 7,001 sq ft Handicrafts and agricultural promotional items In conjunction with a farm store or bake shop not to exceed 30% of store area not to exceed a maximum of 500 sq ft In conjunction with a farm store or bake shop, percent of store area as determined by Use Permit.
 Permanent or temporary booths for handicrafts (MUP unless other uses require a CUP) General retail products In conjunction with a farm store or bake shop not to exceed 10% store area up to a maximum of 200 sq ft.
-Commercial kitchen (minor food preparation) 3 Not applicable Requires approva equires approval of an Administrative Use Permit.
-Food stands and Dining facilities 4 with seating or on-site food consumption Not applicable 1 food stand per project and/or dining facility with up to 16 seats.
-5 More than 1 food stand and/or dining facilities with seating capacity in excess of 16 seats (MUP up to 30 seats and CUP when 31 or greater seats or 3 or more food stands) Agricultural Museums Principally permitted as a component of a ranch marketing operation.
+Commercial kitchen (minor food preparation) 3 Not applicable Requires approva Requires approval of an Administrative Use Permit.
+Food stands and Dining facilities 4 with seating or onsite food consumption Not applicable 1 food stand per project and/or dining facility with up to 16 seats.
+5 More than 1 food dining facilities wit in excess of 16 sea seats and CUP wh seats or 3 or more th seating capacity ats (MUP up to 30 en 31 or greater Agricultural Museums Principally permitted as a component of a ranch marketing operation.
 As a primary use see cultural institutions for applicable zoning districts and permit requirements.
-RV or overnight camping 2 Not Applicable Up to 5 spaces Over 5 spaces Over 5 spaces B&Bs and Agricultural Homestays See Section 11.32.140, Lodging Recreation and Entertainment Self-pick fruit and vegetables, trails, hay rides, corn mazes, labyrinths and similar passive agriculturally related recreation uses Mini train rides, pony rides, petting zoos, fishing ponds, and other agriculturally related recreation and entertainment as determined through the Minor Use Permit.
-Special Events See Section 11.32.300.I Special Events outside the Valley Growth Boundary Wineries and Tasting Rooms See Section 11.32.320, Wineries and Tasting Rooms
+RV or overnight camping 2 Not Applicable Up to 5 spaces Up to 5 spaces Over 5 spaces B&Bs and Agricultural Homestays See Section 11.32.150, Lodging Recreation and Entertainment Self-pick fruit and vegetables, trails, hay rides, corn mazes, labyrinths and similar passive agriculturally related recreation uses Mini train rides, pony rides, petting zoos, fishing ponds, and other agriculturally related recreation and entertainment as determined through the Minor Use Permit.
+Special Events See Section 11.32.320.I Special Events outside the Valley Growth Boundary owth Boundary

-TABLE 11.32.210 RANCH MARKETING

-Use Permitted Administrative Use Permit (AP) Minor Conditional Use Major Conditional Use
+TABLE 11.32.220 RANCH MARKETING Use Permitted Administrative Use Permit (AP) Minor Conditional Use Permit (MUP) Major Conditional Use Permit (CUP) Wineries and Tasting Rooms See Section 11.32.330, Wineries and Tasting Rooms

-Permit (MUP) Permit (CUP)

-- 1. Prepared food shall be from a permitted cottage food facility or food preparation facility.
+- Prepared food shall be from a permitted cottage food facility or food preparation facility.
 At least 75 percent of store area (excluding storage and other non-sale areas) dedicated to agricultural products shall be comprised of local agricultural products grown or raised on the same premises or neighboring farms within Yuba County. - 2.
 Camping that is directly associated with and ancillary to a ranch marketing operation.
 When camping is the primary use it is classified under Entertainment and Recreation (See use classification tables for allowed zoning districts.) - 3.
 Food preparation areas that require a commercial kitchen and are not part of an approved food stand or dining facility. - 4.
 Dining facilities also includes bake shops and farm stores with on-site food consumption. - 5.
 Seating is located within the dining facility or within 100 feet of dining facility or food stand.